shilaan/example-manuscripts/README.md

 # Example manuscripts

 This repository contains examples of fully reproducible APA manuscripts.
-Slides with accompanying explanations can be found [here](https://shilaan-apa.netlify.app) (they may take a minute to load).
-To work with the examples provided in this repository, complete the following steps:
+Slides with accompanying explanations can be found [here](https://shilaan-apa.netlify.app) (note that the slides may take a minute to load).
+To work with the examples provided in this repository, follow the steps below.

 ## 1. Installations